-We do not accept telephone requests for repeat prescriptions.
+We do not normally accept telephone requests for repeat prescriptions.
 Please apply on-line or deliver your repeat slip to the surgery.

 Please use the Patient Access portal/App if you have signed up to this online facility.
 Only authorised medicines are available.